 Initially it was this video by the great Tifo that actually inspired me to try to recreate Frankfurt’s tactic in football manager.
 He breaks it down so succinctly that I do not really need to add much.
 So please watch the 5 minute clip above which in typical Tifo style manages to explain something very complex in the most simple logical manner.
 In short, I intend this to be a direct counter-attacking tactic where the intent is to move the ball via quick vertical transitions to the attacking trio (The Trident) do all the damage.

-For this purpose I have central ball-playing defender (ideally with “brings the ball out of defence” and “likes to play long passes” PPMs) and one central midfielder.
-The latter is basically a playmaker with all the appropriate technical and mental attributes of one (first touch, passing, technique, anticipation, composure, decisions, teamwork and vision) and with added player instructions for riskier, more direct passes.
+For this purpose I use a ball-playing defender (ideally with “brings the ball out of defence” and “likes to play long passes” PPMs) and one central midfielder.
+The latter is basically a playmaker with all the suitable technical and mental attributes (first touch, passing, technique, anticipation, composure, decisions, teamwork and vision) and added player instructions for riskier, more direct passes.
 Alongside you will need a more physical supporting midfielder who is comfortable in both attack and defence (essentially your ideal box-to-box or carrilero player).
-I want this player to win the ball back, make short passes to his more creative partner or the closest wingback and to make late runs into the penalty area.
-All in all he is a there to make life difficult for the opposition by putting an extra body in the final third to detract from the real threat of our “Magic Triangle” of Advanced Forward, Deeplying Forward and Shadow Striker.
+I want this player to win the ball back, make short passes to his more creative partner and to make late runs into the penalty area.
+All in all he is there to make life difficult for the opposition by putting an extra body in the final third.
+While the real threat is our “Magic Triangle” of Advanced Forward, Deeplying Forward and Shadow Striker.